tutajewcia/Computer-Vision/README.md

 - Explore alternative pretrained models.
 - Use callbacks like early stopping and learning rate scheduling.
 - Experiment with different loss functions, optimizers, and more epochs.
-- Implement advanced data augmentation techniques (e.g., zoom).
+- Implement advanced data augmentation techniques.
 - Fine-tune more layers of the pretrained model.
 - Employ model ensembling to boost performance.

 ## Conclusion
-This project demonstrates the iterative nature of deep learning, requiring continuous experimentation to optimize performance.
-A thorough understanding of the dataset and careful selection of data augmentation and model architecture were crucial in achieving competitive results.
+this project allowed us to put into practice deep learning techniques learned at classes, requiring continuous experimentation to optimize performance.
+A thorough understanding of the dataset and careful selection of data augmentation and model architecture were crucial in achieving competitive results

 ## Citation